zhaobenny/bz-cogs/README.md

 # bz_cogs
-Cogs for the RedBot instance running on a personal Discord server.
+Cogs for a self-hosted [RedBot](https://github.com/Cog-Creators/Red-DiscordBot) instance running on a personal community Discord server.
 Probably not useful for anyone except me.